antononcube/RakuForPrediction-book/Articles/Using-DALL-E-models-in-Raku.md

 The demonstrations are within a Raku chatbook, see ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AAp4].
 That allows interactive utilization of Large Language Models (LLMs) and related Artificial Intelligence (AI) services.

 In the past, we made presentations and movies using DALL-E 2; see [AAv1, AAv4].
-Therefore in this document we use DALL-E 3 based examples.
+Therefore, in this document we use DALL-E 3 based examples.
 Nevertheless, we provide a breakdown table that summarizes and compares the parameters of DALL-E 2 and DALL-E 3.

 Since this document is written at the end of the year 2023, we use the generation of Christmas and winter themed images as examples.
 Like the following one: